-Much of the advice I give here and that I have given in former articles actually comes from this very intensive year I spent in Milan, studying with Italy’s most famous piccoloist, solo piccolo from the Maggio Fiorentino, Orchestra of Florence.
+Much of the advice I give here and that I have given in former articles actually comes from this very intensive year I spent in Milan, studying with one of Italy’s most famous piccoloist, solo piccolo from the Maggio Fiorentino, Orchestra of Florence.
 We also had a stage there, which was awesome.
 I was able to play “Tosca” by Puccini and learn so much.

 Such a wonderful teacher and valuable method!